Destiny Herndon-De La Rosa

-Destiny Herndon-De La Rosa (born August 10, 1983) is an American consistent life ethic and anti-abortion activist.
+Destiny Herndon-De La Rosa (born August 10, 1983) is an American consistent life ethic activist.
 She is the founder of the organization New Wave Feminists.
 She is also a frequent op-ed contributor for The Dallas Morning News.

 Personal life

 Destiny Herndon-De La Rosa was born on August 10, 1983, to a nineteen-year-old sophomore at the University of Texas at Austin.
 She never knew her biological father.
 At age 16, she became pregnant and rejected abortion in favor of raising the child herself.
 Now married, she has four children.
-Although she formerly worked in architecture, she now runs her anti-abortion feminist group, New Wave Feminists, full time.
+Although she formerly worked in architecture, she now runs her group, New Wave Feminists, full-time.

-In 2017, it was reported that Herndon-De La Rosa had switched her party affiliation from Republican to Independent, having previously been involved with local Republican organizations such as the Golden Corridor Republican Women.
+In 2017, it was reported that Herndon-De La Rosa had switched her party affiliation from Republican to independent, having previously been involved with local Republican organizations such as the Golden Corridor Republican Women.

 Herndon-De La Rosa endorsed Democrat incumbent Beto O'Rourke for re-election as U.S. representative for Texas's 16th congressional district in 2018, via an op-ed in the Dallas Morning News.
 She said:

 I started to see, as an independent, just how deep the GOP had its hooks in the pro-life movement.
 I saw the way these politicians used unborn children's lives to get out the vote but then oftentimes forgot about those lives soon after.
 I saw the way pro-lifers compromised so many of their own upstanding ethics and morals to elect a man thrice married, who bragged about his infidelities and predatory behavior.
 And why?
 So they could get their Supreme Court seats.

 In a public Facebook posting in November 2021, while discussing a scandal involving the infidelity and financial impropriety of Texas anti-abortion figures Kari Beckman and Jim Graham, Herndon De La Rosa said she had been unfaithful in her own marriage in the past, going on to say she generally does not speak about it publicly out of "respect for her husband".
 She indicated that they have moved on from her affair, and expressed that she is "incredibly fortunate" that her marriage survived.